benjimeistro/BitronBV2010-10_FWUpgrade/README.md

 A quick breakdown, of the above command. probe [probe device] -p [port] -b [baudrate] -d [debugMode]

-After running the above command it threw an error on the script below.
-I just commented this variable out in the script.
+After running the above command it threw an error, I commented this variable in the script.

 I DO NOT recommend you do this, this is just what i did.

-(It didn't seem to make much of an impact, at the very least it now allowed me to probe and restart the BV AV2010.)

-File "./Elelabs_EzspFwUtility.py", line 549, in probe
-    self.logger.info("Firmware: %s" % firmware_version)
-UnboundLocalError: local variable 'firmware_version' referenced before assignment

 I could now probe and restart the BV AV2010/10